-In this second step the original ratio of the first step is applied and the same priority rules are applied (resting orders with the highest pro-rated volume are executed first; when there are resting orders with equal prorated volume, resting orders are executed based on time of order entry).
+In this second step the original ratio of the first step is applied and the same priority rules are applied (resting orders with the highest pro-rated volume are executed first; when there are resting orders with equal pro-rated volume, resting orders are executed based on time of order entry).

-Note: In interaction with Self-Trade Prevention (STP) contracts setup with Price Pro Rata (PPR) as the matching policy only STP Type "Cancel Resting" is accepted.
+Note: For contracts setup with Price Pro Rata (PPR) as the matching policy, only STP Type "Cancel Resting" is accepted.
 Submission with STP Type set to "Cancel Incoming" will result in rejection of the messages.

 STP Type "Cancel Resting" is not allowed for FOK and Minimum Quantity orders.
-This means that for FOK and Minimum Quantity orders on contracts setup with Price Pro Rata (PPR) as the matching policy STP is not available.
+This means that for FOK and Minimum Quantity orders on contracts setup with Price Pro Rata (PPR) as the matching policy, STP is not available.